When is my registration timeslot?

-- August 18.
+- Mid-August.
+Please check Faculty of Arts & Sciences website for specific dates.
 You will be allowed to add up to 18 units per term.

 Registration Hiatus for administrative staff:

-- August 3rd.
+- Beginning of August, please check Faculty of Arts & Sciences website for specific dates .
 At this time there is nothing we can do to help you with courses etc. Please do not contact staff at this time.

 I didn’t select all my courses and now the system will not allow me to add anymore courses.
 What do I do?